csbrady-warwick/EIS-2/README_DECK.md

       INTEGER(eis_bitmask), INTENT(INOUT) :: host_state
       INTEGER(eis_error), INTENT(INOUT) :: errcode
     END SUBROUTINE key_stack_callback
+  END INTERFACE
 ```

 * `key_text` is the part of the key string before the `=` or `:`
 * `value_stack` is an `eis_stack` object that was tokenized by the parser
+* `pass_number` is the number of the pass through the deck that is currently happening.
+This is specified by the host code
 * `parser` is the parser object that tokenized the stack
 * `parents` is an array of instance IDs for all of the blocks in the heirarchy up to and including the current block
 * `parent_kind` is an array of definition IDs for all of the block definitions in the heirarchy up to and including the definition for the current block